collinalexbell/algorithms/readme.md

 # Algorithms
-This is my workthrough of the Introduction to Algorithms book.
+This is a monorepo containing my workthrough of the Introduction to Algorithms book excersizes and main algorithms.

-## Repo structure
-The repo is broken into 2 sections, implementations and exercises.

 ## Caveats
 - All algorithms and exercises are written in C. There is no psuedo-code here.
-- The makefile generates `.exe` files because they are easier to track in `.gitignore`.
+- The makefile generates `.exe` file extensions because they are easier to track in `.gitignore`.

 ## How to run
 ```bash